by

 force.
 MINUSTAH belatedly and partially apologized for infecting Haiti with cholera, but it was too

-.
+little, too late.
 And the UN is still attempting to dodge responsibility for a rash of sexual assault cases.
 The Clintons were

 involved in no-bid contracts for shoddy homes, high-end tourism, an apparel factory outside of Port-au-Prince, and gold prospecting.